zephyrproject-rtos/trusted-firmware-m/docs/user_guides/tfm_sw_requirement.md

 export PATH=/cygdrive/c/<CMAKE_PATH>/bin:$PATH
 ~~~

+### Building documentation
+The build system is prepared to support generation of two documents.
+The
+Reference Manual which is Doxygen based, and the User Guide which is Sphinx
+based.
+Both document can be generated in HTML and PDF format.

+*Note* support for document generation in the build environment is not
+mandatory.
+Missing document generation tools will not block building the TF-M
+firmware.

-## To compile the TF-M Reference Manual
+#### To compile the TF-M Reference Manual
 The following additional tools are needed:
 - Doxygen v1.8.0 or later
 - Graphviz dot v2.38.0 or later